What is RAID?

 Two of the most popular types of RAID levels are RAID 1 and RAID 5.
 They offer a cost-effective balance of redundancy and performance.

 RAID 1 is a common RAID level that mirrors data across two separate storage drives for redundancy.
 If one drive fails, the other drive holds the identical data.
-This ensures that users can avoid data loss and maintain availability, even if hardware failed.
+This ensures that users can avoid data loss and maintain availability, even if hardware fails.
 The only downside is that you need to have double the amount of storage space.

 RAID 5 is the most common RAID configuration.
 This RAID level provides better performance than mirroring as well as fault tolerance.
 With RAID 5, data and parity (additional data used for recovery) are set across three or more disks.
 It uses a technique called ‘data striping’ to ensure redundancy by distributing data across all of the drives in the array.
 If there was a storage failure, the affected data could be reconstructed based on the information held on the other drives.